allegro/json-avro-converter/README.md

 #### JSON to Avro to JSON

-If you would like to know how message will look like after encoding and decoding invoke:
+If you would like to know how messages will look like after encoding and decoding invoke:

 ```bash
 java -jar json2avro-validator.jar -s user.avcs -i user.json -m json2avro2json